Equipment

 2. Can you apply more diamond as the original brazing wears away or do you have to toss the old brazed cups and replace them completely?

 Answer: Once brazed, the cups can be renewed with new diamond practically forever.
 The second brazed will meld and blend with whatever is leftover from the first braze.
 The only thing you have to "toss" is the grindings in the drip pan under the cups.
+I recommend pre-heating your cups before brazing.

 3.What diamond mesh size should I use as a roughing grade or should I use a medium grade to try it out first before going completely diamond?